 Drinking Water Storage

 Stored drinking water is always going to be your safest source of water.
 Advanced preparation can help ensure you have safe drinking water ready to go when you need it.
 Visit How to Store Water for Emergency Preparedness for tips on storing water in your own home.

 Best Practices for Water Purification and Disinfection

-Water purification is the process of removing undesirable chemicals, biological contaminates, along with particles (leaves, dirt, and such) to make water safe and pleasant to drink.
-It involves 3 basic steps; clarification, disinfection and filtration.
+Water purification is the process of removing undesirable chemicals, and biological contaminants, along with particles (leaves, dirt, and such) to make water safe and pleasant to drink.
+It involves 3 basic steps; clarification, disinfection, and filtration.